MAC Address Block Large (MA-L)

 (for privately registered assignments only)

-- Complete and submit the OUI application.
+- Complete and submit the MA-L application.
 Do not submit more than one application unless requesting more than one assignment (see policy regarding obtaining an additional assignment).
 Applications expire after 30 days.

 - A tracking number will be sent via email to the REQUESTOR.
 Any questions regarding your application will be sent via email to the REQUESTOR.